PerimeterX/perimeterx-nginx-plugin/README.md

 * Amazon Linux (AMI)

 ### Supported NGINX Versions:
-Recomended that you use the newest version of NGINX from the [Official NGINX](http://nginx.org/en/linux_packages.html) repo.
+It is recomended that you use the latest version of NGINX available from the [Official NGINX](http://nginx.org/en/linux_packages.html) repo.

 * [NGINX 1.7 or later](#installation_px)
   * [Lua NGINX Module V0.9.11 or later](#installation_px)